direktspeed/host/README.md

 <pre>
-creates /bin equal to linux bin holds executeable tasks creates /dev/ equal to linux dev holds input output for devices. creates /dev/input you will write to this file creates /run equal to linux run holds taskId mappings creates /run.socket offers a REPL to the current running host equal to a shell session. creates /tasks equal to linux proc creates /var/log/output you will read this file
+creates /bin equal to linux bin holds executeable tasks creates /dev/ equal to linux dev holds input output for devices. creates /dev/stdin,stderr,stdout links to tasks/self you will write to this file creates /run equal to linux run holds taskId mappings creates /run.socket offers a REPL to the current running host equal to a shell session. creates /tasks equal to linux proc all files in this directory represent running tasks. including ./self/2 stderr, 1 stdout, 0 stdin, ./init.js  equal to linux cloudinit but written in ECMAScript is equal to the package or dockerfile.
 </pre>

 if you execute it and it is already running it will return a new peerconnection additional to the inital one so that you can connect to the hosts and tasks remote like you would do with ssh as a whole or indipendent is equal to a linux shell.

 ```
 awesomeos-shell path or pwd gets used